nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/texts.md

     "title": "Bellum Civile",
     "year": 65
   },
   "message": "The CTS URN provided (urn:cts:latinLit:phi0917.phi001) already exists in the database.
-If you meant to update the text information, try a PATCH."
+If you meant to update the text information, try a PATCH at https://tesserae.caset.buffalo.edu/texts/urn%3Acts%3AlatinLit%3Aphi0917.phi001%3A1.1/."
 }
 ```